mattb0101/lakes_walks/README.md

      - R. Site responded as expected when logged in, flash message saying the message had been posted and comment posted at the top of the list.
 Was able to delete comment.
 When not logged in, got a jinja error as the comment expected a session.user value to post to the database.
      - F. I added an `<{% if session.user %}>` to the code and under the `<{% else %}>` i disabled the button and added a link to the log in page.
 Tried to post again and this worked.

-7. Add pictures to the walks I do or comment on to make this a much more eye catching site to enjoy visiting
+7. Add pictures to the walks I do or comment on to make this a much more eye catching site to enjoy visiting.

-# Expected
-* site is expected to do X when user does Y
+    - Function not built yet so will go into the features to implement.
+Users can add pictrues to the gallery and the creater of the walk can upload images, but this isnt available through comments right now.

-# Testing
+## Admin User Testing

-* Tested site by doing Y
-# result
-* site did not respond due to A B or C OR Site acted as expected and did Y
-# Fix
-* I did Z to the code because D
+- I created an admin user account that overrides the users accounts and has the option to edit and delete comments, walks and gallery images.

+- Right now the admin user can not to contacted with issues, so this becomes a feature to implement.

+## Code Checking

+I ran all my code through validators to check for errors and apply fixes to them.

 [HTML validator](https://validator.w3.org/) - ran through, couple of issues, Jinja erors but not sure if validator is capable of seeing these? fixed and re-ran.
 [CSS Validator](https://jigsaw.w3.org/css-validator/) - No Errors